Home » Genre » Mood & Tone » Page 2

 Compass and broken glass metaphor

-You’re writing a script, not a book.
+Remember: you’re writing a screenplay, not a book.

 When it comes to screenwriting, ‘tone’ is merely suggestive.
 Although the screenwriter is the author of the piece, filmmaking is a visual medium.
 So, it’s the director who sets the ‘tone’ of the film.
 The Director of Photography (DP) and the screenwriter can advise, but it’s the director’s responsibility to tell the story.